 Quitting your job might not be as easy as you probably thought!
 Leaving a career behind that you worked hard for might make others think that you’re crazy.
 But who cares anyway?
 They might have been thinking that you were crazy from the moment you thought that early retirement was possible.
 They might have thought that you were insane to think that you could live off your investments for the rest of your life.
 Well, yes you can!

 So take a moment to pause, breathe and live this moment.
 YOU HAVE MADE IT.
 CONGRATULATIONS! ¡FELICIDADES!
 You’re now free.
-It’s time to retire to something much bigger than you can imagine, certainly much bigger than mandatory work.
+It’s time to retire to something bigger than you can imagine, certainly bigger than mandatory work.